 - After washing and cleaning the tomatoes, peel the skin of the tomatoes and place them in a pan.
 Add two cups of water into the pan.

 - Add the chopped mint leaves, salt, and pepper powder.

-- Boil the tomatoes for ten minutes.
+- Boil the tomatoes for ten minutes until they are tender.

 - Turn off the flame and keep the tomatoes aside to cool.